florianwagnerdotme/decryptAndUnzipiOSApp/README.md

 # decryptAndUnzipiOSApp

 "decryptAndUnzipiOSApp.sh" is a bash script executable on UNIX systems.
-This script will make it easier and faster to download/decrypt and unzip an iOS App on your testing device.
+This script will make it easier and faster to download/decrypt and unzip an iOS app on your testing device.
 It gets you ready that you can immediately start with your static analysis.

 To Do's: